-- A staff record is kept for the service including information about nominated supervisors, staff members, educational leaders and volunteers - Staff records contain the following - full name, address and date of birth, any relevant qualifications, evidence of any approved training, identifying number of current working with vulnerable people check, date WWVP was sighted by the Team Leader, any certified supervisor certificates, acceptance of educational leader, resume. - The staff record includes the name of the person designated as the educational leader. - The staff record includes the full name, address and date of birth of each student or volunteer who participates in the service.
-A record for each day on which the student or volunteer participates in the service must also be kept. - The staff record includes the name of the responsible person at the centre based service. - A record is kept of each educator who works directly with the children being educated and the hours that each educator works. - If any certificate or qualification has been let lapse, the Team Leader will be unable to roster them for that current and / or future programs until qualifications/certificates are current.
+- A staff record is kept for the service including information about nominated supervisors, staff members and educational leaders - Staff records contain the following - full name, address and date of birth, any relevant qualifications, evidence of any approved training, identifying number of current working with vulnerable people check, date WWVP was sighted by the Team Leader, any certified supervisor certificates, acceptance of educational leader, resume. - The staff record includes the name of the person designated as the educational leader. - The staff record includes the name of the responsible person at the centre based service. - A record is kept of each educator who works directly with the children being educated and the hours that each educator works. - If any certificate or qualification has been let lapse, the Team Leader will be unable to roster them for that current and / or future programs until qualifications/certificates are current.